 Additionally, the Diocese has a policy whereby an additional distribution is taken from each endowment to support the operations and administration of the Foundation.
 This distribution is calculated annually, is not to exceed 1%, and is assessed on a quarterly basis.
-In 2022, the distribution was calculated based on the twelve-quarter rolling average of the fair value of the assets of each endowment fund.
-In 2021, the distribution calculation was based on a percentage of the 12-month rolling average of the fair value of the assets of each endowment fund, measured at December 31 of the prior fiscal year for year.
+The distribution is calculated based on the twelve-quarter rolling average of the fair value of the assets of each endowment fund.

-Administrative distributions totaled \$628,900 and \$589,697 for the years ended June 30, 2022 and 2021, respectively.
+Administrative distributions totaled \$676,209 and \$628,900 for the years ended June 30, 2023 and 2022, respectively.